Elements of a Syllabus in the College of Earth and Mineral Sciences: Resident Courses

 Course Copyright

 All course materials students receive or to which students have online access are protected by copyright laws.
-Students may use course materials and make copies for their own use as needed, but unauthorized distribution and/or uploading of materials without the instructor’s express permission is strictly prohibited.
-University Policy AD 40, the University Policy Recording of Classroom Activities and Note Taking Services addresses this issue.
-Students who engage in the unauthorized distribution of copyrighted materials may be held in violation of the University’s Code of Conduct, and/or liable under Federal and State laws.
+Students may use course materials and make copies for their own use as needed, but unauthorized distribution and/or uploading of materials without the instructor's express permission is strictly prohibited.
+University Policy AD 40, the University Policy Recording of Classroom Activities and Note-Taking Services addresses this issue.
+Students who engage in the unauthorized distribution of copyrighted materials may be held in violation of the University's Code of Conduct, and/or liable under Federal and State laws.
+For example, uploading completed labs, homework, or other assignments to any study site constitutes a violation of this policy.
+For example, uploading completed labs, homework, or other assignments to any study site constitutes a violation of this policy.

 Accommodations for Students with Disabilities

 Penn State welcomes students with disabilities into the University's educational programs.
 Every Penn State campus has an office for students with disabilities.
-The Office for Student Disability Resources website provides contact information for Campus Disability Coordinators at every Penn State campus.
-For further information, please visit the Office for Student Disability Resources website
+The Student Disability Resources (SDR) website provides the contact information for every Penn State campus.
+For further information, please visit the Student Disability Resources website.

-In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled.
-You will participate in an intake interview and provide documentation.
-See documentation guidelines at Applying for Services from Student Disability Resources.
+To receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation.
+See Student Disability Resources: Applying for Services.
 If the documentation supports your request for reasonable accommodations, your campus’s disability services office will provide you with an accommodation letter.
 Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
 You must follow this process for every semester that you request accommodations.

 Attendance